dzomaya/NUTandRpi/README.md

 ## How to uninstall

 If you want to undo what the script did and uninstall the packages it installs, follow these steps.

 ⚠️ **Warning** `rm -rf` is mentioned and used in some of the steps below. `rm -rf` recursively deletes files.
 Be careful!

-1. Use remove the packages the script installs with this command:
+1. Remove the packages the script installs with this command:

 ```
 sudo apt-get remove  nut nut-cgi snmp snmpd libsnmp-dev snmp-mibs-downloader